PinkFluffyUnic0rn/stm32flash/README.md

 UART terminal
 =============

-UART terminal is used for testing and resembeles typical UNIX shell:
+UART terminal is used for testing and resembeles typical UNIX shell.

 Driver commands
 -------------------